 Thyroid Most likely your thyroid is out of whack as it is for many many people these days.
 The thyroid is extra sensitive for toxins like heavy metals, which replace the necessary nutrients iodine and selenium.
 These nutrients are usually low in our diets already so almost everybody is deficient in those.
 Taking a good supplement of iodine and selenium, preferably food-based, is needed, but very often not well tolerated, especially if the adrenals are worn out.
 The rule is to first take care of the adrenals, and then attend to the thyroid.

 Spirit Often underestimated is the effect our spirit and emotions have on our physical health.
 Emotional trauma can often create diseases, and are important not to be overlooked.
 There are many ways to work on this.
-Meditation, shamanic work, family constellation, EFT, EMTF, hypnotherapy, regular psychotherapy......
+Meditation, shamanic work, energy healing, family constellation, EFT, EMTF, hypnotherapy, regular psychotherapy.

 And finally....DETOX All of the above is the foundation to heal.
 But if you have heavy metals in your system and especially in your brain, you will need some sort of extra help.
 After having tried many different ways of heavy metal chelation (Chlorella, Cilantro, Cutler Protocol, DMSA...)
-I think I found the best possible detox supplement: Advanced TRS by Coseva.
+I believe I found the best possible detox supplement: Advanced TRS by Coseva.
 It is a nano-sized zeolite spray that can cross the blood-brain-barrier and binds to any toxins floating around.
 To me (and many others) it has been the most effective yet gentle way to detox I have ever tried.
-Their marketing is pretty bad though, and they have a distributor affiliate kind of system which often makes their claims sound suspicious.
-That is why I decided not to become an affiliate partner.
-I want you to know that I am not earning money by recommending TRS!
+Drop me a line if you want to know more!